 (Beginning freshmen who matriculate first to Benedictine College after high school graduation, even if they have an associate's degree or transfer in 60 or more hours, are responsible for completing the entire general education program.)

-General Education requirements for transfer students with Associate's degree (A.A. or A.S.) or who transfer in 60 or more hours
+General Education requirements for transfer students with Associate's degree (A.A. or A.S.) or who transfer in 60 or more hours or ENGL-1000, English Composition With Review (4 hours)

 Core Requirements